Ecdosis/Psef/README.md

 online services like dropbox etc. The functionality is all in the Javascript and can be reused, or if redesign or updating is needed, downloaded afresh from the Ecdosis website.

+### Use

+To obtain a psef archive just use any web-fetching program such as wget.
+The url of the service is: /psef/project?docid=language/author/work. e.g.

+    wget -O nostromo.psef.tar.gz http://ecdosis.net/psef/project?docid=english/conrad/nostromo